16 Best Real Estate Investing Apps in 2023

 Why Use a Real Estate Investing App

 You don't have to know much about real estate to use them either.
 You just need to know your risk tolerance, how much you want to invest, and what type of investment strategy you'll use.

-- Low minimum investment threshold
+- Low minimum investment

-- Clear explanations of an investment's risk
+- Clear explanations of each investment's risk

 - Information on the local real estate market

 How to Make Money With Real Estate Investing